 Screenplays include NO WAVE (with Charles Randolph-Wright), RIDING OUT THE STORM (screenplay & lyrics with composer Michael Mott, and Executive Producer with Moongate Productions), JUMPING THE THIRD RAIL (winner, 2016 Meryl Streep/IRIS Writers Lab Fellowship, now titled LOOK UP), WINNING NEW YORK (Screenplay and lyrics with composer Bobby Cronin, produced by New York Film Academy), FOOD LIKE LOVE (screenplay and lyrics with composer Bobby Cronin, produced by New York Film Academy), AMERICAN DREAMIN’ (screenplay, produced by New York Film Academy) and OLD, FAT & UGLY.
 An anthology of her work was inducted into the Library of Congress Asian Pacific American Performing Arts Collection in 2010 and is published by NoPassport Press, Smith & Krause, Rowman & Littlefield, and Applause Books.
 She is an alumna of the BMI Lehman Engel Musical Theatre Workshop and the founder of The Asian American Musical Theater Writers Project.
-She serves on the Council of the Dramatists Guild of America, and is host of the Guild's podcast "Talkback" on the Broadway Podcast Network.
+She serves as Treasurer of the Dramatists Guild of America, and is host of the Guild's podcast "Talkback" on the Broadway Podcast Network.